-- Disaggregate by sex and age - Disaggregate by other relevant factors of intersectionality - Use language that describes in gendered detail the unit of analysis - Use language that incudes gender-related elements of the context
+- Disaggregate by sex and age - Disaggregate by other relevant factors of intersectionality - Use language that describes in gendered detail the unit of analysis - Use language that includes gender-related elements of the context

-Activity 14.1 Instructions: Quality Indicators for Gender Equality Outcomes
+Activity 14.1: Quality Indicators for Gender Equality Outcomes

-- 1. Using the Logic Models and outcome statements created in previous sessions, you are to develop quality indicators for one immediate and one intermediate outcome that capture gender equality changes in an effective way with your problem analysis groups. - 2.
+- 1. Using the Logic Models and outcome statements created in previous sessions, you are to develop quality indicators for one immediate and one intermediate outcome that effectively capture gender equality changes with your problem analysis groups. - 2.
 You have 30 minutes to think of your indicators with your groups.
-Please see Annex 14a for further information on quality indicators for GE outcomes.
-You will input your indicators directly into the Google Excel Sheet in which your Logic Model lives.
-(Link to be created by facilitator)
+You will input your indicators directly into the Google Excel Sheet where your Logic Model lives.
+There is an added column for you to populate. - 3.
+Please see your group assignments and links below.